 As is often the case in a small town, Holladay doesn't have a public transportation system that people use for their commute.

 The people who call Holladay home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holladay residents report their race to be White.
-Important ancestries of people in Holladay include German, Irish, Yugoslavian, Other West Indian, and West Indian.
+Important ancestries of people in Holladay include German, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.

 The most common language spoken in Holladay is English.
 Other important languages spoken here include Italian and German/Yiddish.